Scrapbook Titles and Sayings, Lighthouse

 © 1997 Kathy Walker.
 Reprinted here with permission.

-Please visit her website, for everything lighthouse.
+for everything lighthouse.

 The lighthouse shines in the afternoon sun,